Summary Tables

 hdx_summary_override_indexes = 'column_1,column_2,column_3'

-In this example, the sum_cost
+In this example, the sum_cost and avg_tax columns aren't indexed.

-Create the summary table
+Create the summary table⚓︎

-You can create, update, and delete summary tables in Hydrolix by using the Hydrolix UI or the config API table management methods.
+You can create, update, and delete summary tables in Hydrolix by using the Hydrolix UI or the Config API table management methods.

-Do not use dictionaries in summary tables
+Don't use dictionaries in summary tables

 Using dictionaries in summary tables breaks the Merge service.
 To include dictionary data in your summary table, do the lookup in the raw table, store the results as a field, then use that field in the summary.
 See Getting Started with Dictionary for an example of how to incorporate dictionary values into a transform.

-Create a summary table with the UI
+Create a summary table with the UI⚓︎

 To create a summary table with the Hydrolix UI: